spacetelescope/jwst_mast_query/README.md

 Get all files for proposal 743 with an observation date of MJD 59430.0 or later `jwst_download.py -v  -c jwst_query.cfg --propID 743 --date_select 59430.0+`

+Download only the jpg (not the fits) files from the last 5 days, and create a table of results, saved into index.html:
+`jwst_download.py -v -c jwst_query.cfg --outrootdir /my_jwst_data -lookbacktime 5 --makewebpages --filetype jpg`

 [//]: # (jwst_download.py --lre5 -v  -c jwst_query.cfg --propID 743 --obsid_select 55783016+   But no one will know this obsid for their project)